Privacy & Cookies

 If you use this website or its various applications, you may be required to provide the following information as part of registration: first name, last name, company name, title, address, city, state, zip, telephone, email address, preferred method of contact (email, phone, postal), account number, service and product interest information, and intended use of services or products.
 In addition, you may choose to provide additional information relating to yourself or your companies to take advantage of different services available on this website.

-We generally do not require you to provide sensitive Personal Data, such as that which reveals race, ethnic origin political opinions, religious or philosophical beliefs, or trade union membership or information concerning health or sex life.
+We generally do not require you to provide sensitive personal data, such as that which reveals race, ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, or information that concerns health or sex life.

 We also periodically gather certain information automatically and store it in log files.
-This information includes browser type, Internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and click-stream data.
+This information includes browser type, Internet service provider, referring/exit pages, operating system, date/time stamp, and click-stream data.